 These spiced stewed plums are warming and delicious.
 With only five ingredients they are on the table in just fifteen minutes for a quick and easy dessert.

 Like my plum compote and stewed pears these spiced poached plums are quick, easy and very versatile.
-Delicious warm with some custard (comin soon!) or sour cream ice cream for dessert or cold with yogurt and granola for a healthy breakfast.
+Delicious warm with some vanilla bean ice cream or sour cream ice cream for dessert or cold with yogurt and granola for a healthy breakfast.
 They are a great way to use cooking or sour plums or give a second life to fruit that's on its last legs.

-I like to make a large batch of spiced stewed plums at the beginning of the week so I have a quick, easy and relatively healthy option through out the week.
-If anything they are better the follow day, when the flavors have had time to develop.
+I like to make a large batch of spiced stewed plums at the beginning of the week so I have a quick, easy and relatively healthy option throughout the week.
+If anything they are better the following day, when the flavors have had time to develop.

 Plums: I used red plums in this recipe.
 Blood plums or black plums will be prettier but you can use any kind of plum you like.
 This is also a good recipe if you have sour cooking plums or firm plums you need to find something to do with as the cooking will soften them up and make them edible.

 Chinese five spice: is usually a combination of star anise, cloves, cinnamon, pepper and fennel.
-It is used extensively in Chinese and Vietnamese cuisine and gives a wonderful complex flavor to these spiced poached plums.
+It is used extensively in Chinese and Vietnamese cuisine and gives a wonderfully complex flavor to these spiced poached plums.

-Sugar: a little sugar elevates the flavor of these plums and if you are cooking with under ripe or cooking plums you need it to balance the sour notes.
-I have kept the sugar to a minimum in this recipe, if you like it sweeter you could of course add more sugar.
-You could also try it with other sugars such as brown or replace the sugar with honey or maple syrup, keeping in mind this will add their won flavors to the dish.
+Granulated sugar: a little sugar elevates the flavor of these plums and if you are cooking with under-ripe or cooking plums you need it to balance the sour notes.
+I have kept the sugar to a minimum in this recipe, if you like it sweeter you could add more sugar.
+You could also try it with other sugars such as brown or replace the sugar with honey or maple syrup, keeping in mind this will add their own flavors to the dish.

 Water (not pictured): a splash of water helps loosen up these pears and gets the juices flowing to allow them to cook without drying out.